zubinchopra/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 ### :bulb: Productivity Tip

-**Typescript** 2.0.3 should be installed on your machine.
-The version can be verified by executing the following command:
+**Typescript** 2.3.3 should be installed on your machine.
+The version can be verified by executing the following command.

 ```bash
 $>tsc -version